Publishing Ethics & Malpractice Statement

 Authorship of the paper: Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 See Determining Authorship i.

 Originality and plagiarism: Authors should ensure that they have written entirely original works, and that the work and/or words of others have been appropriately cited, quoted, and referenced.
+All submissions must include disclosure of whether and how AI was used in writing the work.

 Permissions: As a rule, permission should be sought from the rights holder to reproduce any substantial part of a copyrighted work.
 This includes any text, illustrations, charts, tables, photographs, or other material from previously published sources.
 A permissions form provided by the editor should be completed to re-use content published by Otago Polytechnic Ltd. Exceptions to this are specified in endnote. ii (If in doubt authors should discuss this with their editor).